Ankerside Shopping Centre

-Ankerside Shopping Centre is a shopping center in Tamworth, Staffordshire.
+Ankerside Shopping Centre is a shopping centre in Tamworth, Staffordshire.
 It is located beside the River Anker.
 It is now owned by Tamworth Borough Council who acquired it from previous owners REI Nederland B.V in December 2024.

 History

 The shopping centre was opened by Elizabeth II on 6 June 1980.

 In 2021, a local artist was commissioned to create a Saxon themed mural on the wall of the Ankerside multi-storey car park.